 How about a fun & deliciously dangerous Halloween Cocktail?
 Enjoy The Poison Frog as a fun spooky cocktail recipe or as a Halloween shot for a festive offering at any gathering big or small!

 Meet my fun Halloween cocktail

-There were no frogs harmed in the making of this cocktail 😉
+Disclaimer: There were no actual frogs harmed in the making of this Halloween drink recipe 😉

-Halloween lets us get a little crazy with fun foods and cocktails and I love it!
-Some really get into it (oh you know who you are) and throw parties with every possible Halloween concoction they can bring to life!
+Halloween allows us to get a little crazy with creative and spooky foods and cocktails.
+I just love it!
+Some people really get into it (oh you know who you are) and throw parties with every possible Halloween concoction they can bring to life!
 It's so fun!